Skip to contents

 A studentized test statistic can be calculated as:

-\[ t = \sqrt{N} \cdot \frac{\hat p -p_{null}}{s} \] Wherein the default null hypothesis \(p_{null}\) is typically 0.5 (50% probability of superiority is the default null), and \(\sigma_N\) refers the rank-based Brunner-Munzel standard error.
-The null can be modified therefore allowing for equivalence testing directly based on the relative effect.
-Additionally, for paired samples the probability of superiority is based on a hypothesis of exchangability and is not based on the differences scores3.
+The default null hypothesis \(p_{null}\) is typically 0.5 (50% probability of superiority is the default null), and \(s\) refers to the rank-based Brunner-Munzel standard error.
+The null can be modified, thereby allowing for equivalence testing directly based on the relative effect.
+Additionally, for paired samples the probability of superiority is based on a hypothesis of exchangeability and is not based on the difference scores3.

-# studentized test
+# Default studentized test (t-approximation)

 brunner_munzel(formula = extra ~ group,